NVIDIA/DeepLearningExamples/FasterTransformer/v2/README.md

 ### Changelog

+March 2020
+- Add feature in FasterTransformer 2.0
+  - Fix the bug of maximum sequence length of decoder cannot be larger than 128.
+  - Add `translate_sample.py` to demonstrate how to translate a sentence by restoring the pretrained model of OpenNMT-tf.
+  - Fix the bug that decoding does not check finish or not after each step.
+  - Fix the bug of decoder about max_seq_len.
+  - Modify the decoding model structure to fit the OpenNMT-tf decoding model.
+    - Add a layer normalization layer after decoder.
+    - Add a normalization for inputs of decoder

 Febuary 2020
 - Release the FasterTransformer 2.0
   - Provide a highly optimized OpenNMT-tf based decoder and decoding, including C++ API and TensorFlow op.